NETWAYS/advanced-puppet-training/git/01_git.md

 * Objective:
  * Manage your `apache` module with Git
 * Steps:
- * Initialize a new Git repository
+ * Initialize a new Git repository on `puppet.localdomain`
- * Clone the repository
+ * Clone the repository on `agent-centos.localdomain`
  * Copy your `apache` module into the clone
  * Add the `apache` module
  * Commit your changes